 Vertical Scale - Changes the vertical axis range of the 2D Cross Section in the Display tab.
-To change this value, click Change to open a Change Vertical Axis Range window, where you can enter in new minimum and maximum values for the axis.
+To change this value, click change Vertical Axis Range window, where you can enter in new minimum and maximum values for the axis.

 Shade Colors - Blends the color between the radar data bins.
 The shaded display usually is not preferred for radar displays.